myelintek/documentation/user/dataset.rst

 #) Click on the *UPLOAD* button.

 .. note::
-    To download many files efficiently:
+    To upload many files efficiently:

     #) Compress all files in an archive file (*.zip*, *.tar*, *.tar.gz*, or *.tgz*).
     #) Upload the archive file.